pypa/twine/docs/contributing.rst

     python3.6 -m venv venv
     source venv/bin/activate

-Then, run the following command:
+Then, run the following commands:

 .. code-block:: console

+    pip install -U pip
     pip install -e .

 Now, in your virtual environment, ``twine`` is pointing at your local copy, so